tree-sitter/tree-sitter/docs/section-2-using-parsers.md

 ### Walking Trees with Tree Cursors

-You can access every node in a syntax tree using the `TSNode` APIs [described above](#retrieving-nodes), but if you need to access a large number of nodes, the most efficient way to do it is with a *tree cursor*.
+You can access every node in a syntax tree using the `TSNode` APIs [described above](#retrieving-nodes), but if you need to access a large number of nodes, the fastest way to do so is with a *tree cursor*.
 A cursor is a stateful object that allows you to walk a syntax tree with maximum efficiency.

 You can initialize a cursor from any node: